 - Education and Training: youth education

 In Summer of 2014, Sola Gratia Farm partnered with the Champaign County Farm Bureau and the Champaign Park District to offer a "Beginning Farmers" day camp for approximately 60 youth aged 6-11.
-Sola Gratia Farm’s portion of the day camp covered basics of vegetable growing, healthy eating, healthy cooking and beekeeping.
-The participating youth were largely from a low-income neighborhood near Douglass Park, and were enrolled through the Douglass Park Community Center.
-Time spent with the youth and their families as part of the camp and additional evening programming revealed three things: 1) lack of knowledge of both eating and growing vegetables, 2) poor access to fresh food, and 3) significant interest in growing and eating vegetables.
-In response, Sola Gratia Farm partnered again with the Champaign Park District, the local elementary school, the community senior center, and a local church to plan and develop community vegetable gardens within Douglass Park.
-Funds were sought from the NCR-SARE Youth Education Program to support the next two years of working with youth aged 6-11 on community garden planning and development through afterschool programming.
+Sola Gratia's portion of the day camp covered basics of vegetable growing, healthy eating, healthy cooking and beekeeping.
+The participating youth were largely from a low-income neighborhood near Douglas Park, and were enrolled through the Douglas Park Community Center.
+Time spent with the youth and their families as part of the

-- Outdoor work in July-October 2015 and April-October 2016/Indoor planning and programming in November 2015-April 2016.
+1) Support and work with the Douglas Park Community Garden Team at onsite gardens: Outdoor work in July-October 2015 and April-October 2016/Indoor planning and programming in November 2015-April 2016.

-- Transplant vegetable starts grown in Sola Gratia Farm’s greenhouse
+•Transplant vegetable starts grown in Sola Gratia Farm’s greenhouse

-- Maintain gardens with weeding, watering, cleanup, etc.
+•Maintain gardens with weeding, watering, cleanup, etc.

-- Maintain soil health with composting plant waste, mulching, spreading compost and maintaining proper drainage
+•Maintain soil health with composting plant waste, mulching, spreading compost and maintaining proper drainage

-- Soil and bed preparation for second and third successions
+•Soil and bed preparation for second and third successions

 •Harvesting and washing of produce

 •Distribution to adjacent school for lunch program, nearby residents and donation to local soup kitchen

 2) Offer Year 2 and 3 of the “Beginning Farmers” day camp at Sola Gratia Farm: July 2015 and July 2016

 •Modules include “Intro to Veggie Basics”, “Healthy Eating”, Healthy Cooking” and “Bees and Pollination”.

-- Recruit up to 60 kids to participate in day camp in Year 2
+•Recruit up to 60 kids to participate in day camp in Year 2

-- Explore repeated offerings of day camp in Year 3
+•Explore repeated offerings of day camp in Year 3

 3) Adapt the programming, activities, and curricula for reuse throughout the year with elementary schools, homeschooling families, shareholder families, residents living near Sola Gratia Farm, and others interested in promotion of eating and growing local food: November 2015-April 2016.

 •Review materials for potential improvements for ease of use, broad applicability, clear educational content and low cost.

 •Standardize program materials with clear instructions, purpose and objectives, material needs, applicability, etc.

 •Format materials for easy distribution through both print and electronic means.

 •Share with project partners, area schools, park districts, extension services, affiliated non-profit organizations, and post on Sola Gratia Farm website.